Need good questions to ask in an interview? Try these!

-This is an excellent question to ask in an interview because it demonstrates your proactiveness.
+This is an excellent question to ask in an interview, because it demonstrates your proactiveness.
 It also helps you because meeting your manager's expectations early on in a new job is crucial to your success.
-Therefore, gaining a clear understanding of what is expected of you before you've even started is a sure-fire way to get a head start.
+Therefore, gaining a clear understanding of what's expected of you before you've even started is a sure-fire way to get a head start.

 6. What are the next steps in the interview process?

-If you're aware of the company's hiring process and usual timeframes, you will know when to follow-up and when to hold back.
-Asking this question will ensure you maintain proper etiquette that is appropriate for the specific company you are interviewing with.
+If you're aware of the company's hiring process and usual timeframes, you'll know when to follow-up and when to hold back.
+Asking this question will ensure you maintain proper etiquette that's appropriate for the specific company you're interviewing with.

 7. What are some of the challenges that come with the role?

-It's good to be aware of the challenges that previous employees in this role have faced.
-By asking this question at the end of an interview, you will be better prepared when you start.
-It also shows the HR manager that you're the type of person to see a challenge and overcome it.
+It's good for candidates to be aware of the challenges that previous employees in this role have faced.
+By asking this question at the end of an interview, you'll be better prepared when you start.
+It also shows the hiring manager that you're the type of person to see a challenge and overcome it.

 8. How does the role fit within the overall structure of the company?